 The henna tattoo will dry to a dark, crusty finish, then naturally fall off.
-This is the only part of the process that isn't pretty — the half-flaked design looked a little shabby and we were tempted to pick it off.
+This is the only part of the process that isn't pretty, the half-flaked design looked a little shabby and we were tempted to pick it off.
 We resisted, though, because the tattoo artist said the design would last longer if we let it peel off on its own.

-We paid about $15 USD for my tattoo, and on our fair skin, it lasted about 10 days.
+The tattoo doesn't cost much, and on our fair skin, it lasted about 10 days.
 According to our tattoo artist, most henna tattoos will last between seven and ten days.

-For us, this was a good value — as a total needle-phobes, this is as close to a "real" tattoo that we are willing to get.
+For us, this was a good value, as a total needle-phobes, this is as close to a "real" tattoo that we are willing to get.

 The cost is influenced by the size and complexity of the design; the more elaborate options were more expensive.